Propagation for KPP bulk-surface systems in a general cylindrical domain

 Moreover, we emphasize that the sign of $\L (0)$ allows us to establish whether invasion or extinction occurs for \eqref{eq:evol}.
 This is also in line with classical results on propagation for the KPP equation and, in the context of road-field systems, it had already been obtained in~\cite{GMZ, BDR19}.

 Although the proof of Theorem \ref{th:spreading} is not trivial, it largely follows the lines of~\cite{GMZ}.
 The main idea is that the linearized system still admits solutions of the type~\eqref{eq:supersol} when $c< c^*$, but with imaginary $\alpha$'s.
 These can be used to construct compactly supported subsolutions of~\eqref{eq:evol}.
-We also point out that the spreading speed of exponentially decaying initial data may also be considered, using the same family of exponential ans\"{a}tze and a similar sub- and supersolution approach.
-For the sake of conciseness, we omit the proof, and we send the reader to \cite{GMZ} for the details.
+We also point out that the spreading speed of exponentially decaying initial data may be computed, using the same family of exponential ans\"{a}tze and a similar sub- and supersolution approach.
+We refer to~\cite[Proposition~1.4]{GMZ} for a related result in spatially periodic case.

 Theorem \ref{th:spreading} leads us to further investigate the principal eigenvalue $\Lambda (\alpha)$.
 First of all, we observe that, if $\left(U_1,V_1\right)$ is a positive eigenfunction of \eqref{eq:eigen}, then $\left(U_2,V_2\right)=\left(\sqrt{\mu}U_1,\sqrt{\nu}V_1\right)$ is a solution of the following problem: